jonfdag-dot/postgres-claude-skills-generator/README.md

 <br/>

-No. This repository is MIT-licensed and free to use, fork, modify, and ship in commercial products.
-The published mock (Northwind Logistics) demonstrates the export shape; you can hand-edit it or generate your own from your database via [chion.ai/chion-md](https://chion.ai/chion-md).
+**This repository is MIT-licensed** — free to use, fork, modify, and ship in commercial products.
+The published mock (Northwind Logistics) demonstrates the export shape and the `CHION.md` agent contract.

+To **generate your own** workspace from your live Postgres database, Chion offers:

+- **10-day free trial** — no credit card.
+Connect Postgres, ask questions, verify answers, export.
+- **Starter** — $29/mo (50 verified questions/month)
+- **Pro** — $99/mo (250 verified questions/month)
+- **Max** — $299/mo (750 verified questions/month)
+- **Enterprise** — custom; multi-employee tree, leader-review page, per-role table whitelists

-Chion's paid tiers are for the *generation* service — connecting to your live Postgres, running the semantic pipeline, and auto-promoting verified queries.
-The output (this folder shape) is open.
-If you want to hand-author skills following the same convention, that's free forever.
+The *generation service* is what the paid tiers cover — connecting to your live database, running the semantic pipeline, auto-promoting verified queries.
+The *output format* (this folder shape, `CHION.md`, `SKILL.md`) is open.
+Hand-authoring skills in the same convention is free forever.

 </details>